@lnp2pBot

 When an order has status PAID_HOLD_INVOICE, the seller no longer has any responsibility because he/she has released the sats, if you have problems receiving go to the section The seller released but I don't get the sats in my wallet.

-I am a developer and I want to contribute
+I'm a developer and want to contribute

 Communities